-Graduation requirements for a major in Applied Theology are a total of 128 credit points comprising 53 different courses.
+Graduation requirements for a major in Applied Theology in the Bachelor of Arts in Christian Studies is a total of 128 credit points comprising 53 different courses.

-35 credit points relate to general studies.
+Thirty-five credit points relate to general studies, 87 credit points focus on specialized professional studies out of which 65 credit points are core subjects and 22 credit points concentrate in one of four cognate areas.
+A further 6 credit points are required as free electives.
 The student also needs to show proficiency in the areas covered by Orientation to Higher Education and will be required to take non-credit courses in any area of deficiency.